Emergency-Makers-Network/frontend/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Note: the frontend expects to have the [backend](https://github.com/Emergency-Makers-Network/backend) graphql server running at http://localhost:4000

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.